 His music is influenced by his acquired passion for early rural Blues, mixed with the sounds of rhythmic African roots, in what can only be described as his own genre of original and seemingly improvised music, that makes him a thrilling and unique artist.
 His travels have taken him the length of the UK, across Europe and Africa, headlining Blues and Roots festivals, from little French cafés to The Royal Albert Hall.

-Earning himself recognition in The UK Blues Awards and The British Blues Awards as one of Britain's best acoustic Blues artists, harp player and song-writer.
+Earning himself recognition in The UK Blues Awards as The UK Acoustic Act of the Year 2023, harp player and